OMatics/Simp-O-Matic/HELP.md

 - `!fortune` — Brings you fortune.
 - `!motivation` — Get a motivational quote (for when you're feeling a lil down).
 - `!pat [@user-name]` — Give someone a pat on the head.
+- `!emojis` — Lists all the emojis on the server.

 ▬▬▬